OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 | Time Required | **10 mins** |
 | Required Materials: | <ul><li>Omega2 or Omega2+</li><li>Expansion Dock</li><li>Ethernet Expansion</li></ul> |

+// add a few sentences describing at a high level what the steps will accomplish

 ## Step 1: Setup the Hardware

+// pls fix this mess of a sentence
 First, connect the Omega to the Expansion Dock, and plug the Ethernet Expansion into the Expansion Dock.
 Then, connect the Ethernet cable coming from your modem to the Ethernet Expansion, and connect the power to the Omega, as shown below:

 ![Omega Router](../img/omega-router-pic-1.jpg)